BabluMia/red-house-review-product/README.md

 * This is a product review website .
 I use React , Html , Css ,Bootstrap and some react packge .

-* There id 6 page including 404 page .
+* There is 6 page including 404 page .

 * In Home page you can see our top product and top review of this product .